tidyverse/duckplyr/.github/CONTRIBUTING.md

 1. Add a test for the new translation to the `mutate =` section of `test_extra_arg_map` in `00-funs.R`.
 (At some point we want to have more specific tests for the translations, for now, this is what it is.)
 1. Run `03-tests.R`, commit the changes to the generated code to version control.
+1. Update the list in the `limits.Rmd` vignette.

 ## Support more options for verbs